-Radiation safety procedures at TRIUMF will be strictly adhered to in this project.
-Radiation shielding will be used to ensure human safety.
-The shielding must be used to encase the spallation target and, to a lesser extent, the UCN source.
+This project will strictly adhere to radiation safety procedures at TRIUMF.
+Radiation shielding will be used to ensure human safety, and to reduce backgrounds for experiments.
+The shielding must encase the spallation target and, to a lesser extent, the UCN source.

 Calculations of the shielding requirements for the project have been conducted by the TRIUMF radiation safety group.
-Fig. 3 shows the results of these calculations [4] which give the thickness of shielding in steel and the thickness of shielding in concrete that should be used to ensure that dose rates to humans can be reduced to an acceptable level outside the shield package.
+Fig. 3 on page 8.6 shows the results of these calculations [5] which give the thickness of shielding in steel and the thickness of shielding in concrete that should be used to ensure that dose rates to humans can be reduced to an acceptable level outside the shield package.
 The results indicate that 1.5-3.5 m of steel followed by 2 m of concrete would reduce the dose rate immediately outside the shielding to less than 3 $\mu$ Sv/hr.
 This is safely below the 10 $\mu$ Sv/hr guideline for low occupancy areas such as walkways.

-Using these guidelines from TRIUMF, the total volume of shielding required was calculated, with our particular geometry for the shield package, using steel and concrete in block form for easy stacking by crane.
+Using these guidelines from TRIUMF, the total volume of shielding required was calculated for our particular geometry for the shield package, using steel and concrete in block form for easy stacking by crane.
 This results in a requirement of $150 \text{ m}^3$ steel and $450 \text{ m}^3$ concrete.